What Happens if Your O-1 Employer Shuts Down? | Status, Grace Period, and Next Steps

 Can a Startup Sponsor Your O-1 Visa?

-USCIS policy acknowledges that, in cases of startup founders, officers may consider various factors such as significant funding from reputable sources like government grants, venture capital, angel investors, or acceptance into highly selective startup accelerators.
+For startup founders, officers may consider factors such as significant funding from reputable sources, including government grants, venture capital, angel investors, or acceptance into highly selective startup accelerators.
 These elements can strengthen the case for a startup as an O-1 sponsor.
-However, it’s crucial to remember that while startups are eligible to sponsor O-1 visas, the supporting evidence must be thorough and well-structured.
+However, while startups are eligible to sponsor O-1 visas, the supporting evidence must be thorough and well-structured.

 Can You Use an Agent for Your O-1 Visa?